SalonTom/AICOI/README.md

 * A straight is worth 200 points + value of the higher dice (654 is worth 206 points)

-* Any other combination is worth 0 points
+* Any other combination is worth 100 points + the value of the higher dice

 The optimum average score out of a lot of games is expected to be around 340 points.